 - Algorithm Selection: Select the algorithm most suited for data.
 Have confidence on your handcrafted cross validation results.

 Now, you have the winning potion.
 It’s time to test your winning habit.
-Use these tips in our upcoming competition The Smart Recruits and shine out as a champion.
+Use these tips in our upcoming competition Lord of the Machines and shine out as a champion.

 This competition is going to be intense and mind-boggling, you will have to fight and survive to reach the end.
 Be a Winner, and challenge all your limits this time.